- Bedford Ambulatory Surgical Center

 Physician & Surgery Coordinator

-Deb manages Dr. Bean's patient schedule and communication.
-If you are having surgery, Deb will be your primary contact from the time Dr. Bean recommends surgery through your first post-operative visit.
+Cindy manages Dr. Bean's patient schedule and communication.
+If you are having surgery, Cindy will be your primary contact from the time Dr. Bean recommends surgery through your first post-operative visit.
 She will schedule both your surgery and any pre-operative tests you need.
-If you have any questions or requests about your care, please give Deb a call.
+If you have any questions or requests about your care, please give Cindy a call.